The Balmoral

 Overview

-It’s an impressive building with its grand Victorian architecture and imposing clock tower and any visit to Edinburgh’s New Town wouldn’t be complete without a few photographs of it set against the backdrop of Edinburgh Castle.
+It’s certainly an impressive building thanks to its attractive Victorian architecture and imposing clock tower, and any visit to Edinburgh’s New Town wouldn’t be complete without a few photos of it set against the backdrop of Edinburgh Castle.

-The Balmoral is supremely luxurious but there are a few quirks about it that you’ll discover when you come to Edinburgh.
-For instance, stand outside the building and take a look up and you’ll see the huge clock face soaring 190 feet overhead which is one of the most visible structures in the city.
+The Balmoral is supremely luxurious, but it’s not without its quirks.
+For instance, stand outside the building and look up, and you’ll see the huge clock face soaring 190 feet overhead which is one of the most recognisable sights in the city.

 Balmoral Hotel

-In fact, the only time of the year when the clock is set to the correct time is New Year’s Eve when the city explodes in a riot of noise for the famous Hogmanay celebrations.
+You might be surprised to learn that it’s intentionally set three minutes fast so that people hurrying to Waverley station will be less likely to miss their trains.
+In fact, the only time of the year when the clock is set to the correct time is New Year’s Eve, when the city explodes in a riot of noise for the famous Hogmanay celebrations.

-The story of The Balmoral began with a competition run by the North British Railway Company in 1895 to find the best architectural design for a hotel that would accommodate the rapidly increasing number of visitors arriving at Waverley Station.
+The story of The Balmoral originates with the North British Railway Company, which held a competition in 1895 to find the best design for a hotel that could accommodate the rapidly rising number of travellers arriving at Waverley Station.

 Edinburgh Waverley Train